temporalio/documentation/docs-src/python/introduction-to-python-sdk.md

 :::

-The open source Temporal Python SDK alpha version first released on March 18, 2022, and has been enabling Python developers to build Temporal Applications ever since.

-The Python SDK and its contributors have crafted a developer experience that aims to combine and provide both the benefits of the Temporal programming model and idiomatic Python programming paradigms.
+The open source Temporal Python SDK was released on March 18, 2022.
+The Python SDK provides access to the Temporal programming model using idiomatic Python programming paradigms.

 ### What Python programming skills and experiences are useful when using the Python SDK?

 You can start working with the SDK with only Python knowledge.
-Temporal abstracts a lot of the complexity of distributed systems, but to unlock its full potential, having a broad base of knowledge will help you design more efficient and resilient systems.
+Temporal abstracts much of the complexity of distributed systems, but to unlock its full potential, having a broad base of knowledge will help you design more efficient and resilient systems.

 We recommend that developers possess at least a moderate level of experience in practicing the following skills to develop production-level Temporal Applications: